tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 terminated.
 You may terminate these Terms at any time for any reason by discontinuing the use of the Services and Content.
-We may terminate these Terms for any reason by providing you at least 30 days’ advance notice.
+We may terminate these Terms for any reason by providing you at least 30 days' advance notice.
 We may terminate these Terms immediately upon notice to you if you materially breach Sections 2 (Usage Requirements), 5 (Confidentiality, Security and Data Protection), 8 (Dispute Resolution) or 9 (General Terms), if there are changes in relationships with third party technology providers outside of our control, or to comply with law or government requests.
 We may suspend